 So much for the gallant Knights of Camelot standing up to the Russians and forcing their retreat during the Cuban missile crisis!”
 In fact, it was the Castro brothers and Che Guevara’s genocidal lusts that prompted the Butcher of Budapest to get those missiles out of their reach.

 “We ended up getting exactly what we'd wanted all along," later snickered Nikita Khrushchev in his memoirs, "security for Fidel Castro’s regime and American missiles removed from Turkey.
-Until today the U.S. has complied with her promise
+Until today the U.S. has complied with her promise not to interfere with Castro and not to allow anyone else to interfere with Castro.
+After Kennedy's death, his successor Lyndon Johnson assured us that he would keep the promise not to invade Cuba."

 "Kennedy pulled defeat out of the jaws of victory,” Nixon wrote about the Bay of Pigs and Missile Crisis.
 “Then (he) gave the Soviets squatters rights in our backyard."